replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Log preflight checks to the CLI and kotsadm logs whenever there are checks that fail leading to a failed deployment.

 ### Bug Fixes {#bug-fixes-1-103-2}
-* Fixes n bug that caused no status code to be returned from the custom metrics API requests.
+* Fixes a bug that caused no status code to be returned from the custom metrics API requests.

 ## 1.103.1